Building A Better Arizona Through Volunteerism and Civic Engagement!

 A dedicated committee of state-wide, volunteer sector leaders collaboratively steer the organization of this annual, statewide event, in conjunction with many local and national partners.

-Over 540 volunteer and service-learning leaders attended the Summit last year representing 47 communities and 196 organizations throughout the state attended the 2014 Summit that offered 62 workshops sessions that emphasized, skill-building, professional development opportunities, featured thought-provoking innovative examples and awareness-raising issue forums.
+Over 540 volunteer and civic engagement leaders attended the Summit last year representing 47 communities and 196 organizations throughout the state attended the 2014 Summit that offered 62 workshops sessions that emphasized, skill-building, professional development opportunities, featured thought-provoking innovative examples and awareness-raising issue forums.

-The Summit has awarded over $29,000 in grants to participants over the last four years.
-Allowing attendees the opportunity to put into practice what they have learned at the Summit and to create volunteer and service-learning projects in their own communities.
+The Summit has awarded over $29,000 in grants to participants over the last five years.
+Allowing attendees the opportunity to put into practice what they have learned at the Summit and to create volunteer and civic engagement projects in their own communities.

 Volunteerism – A worthwhile and important unpaid activity to fulfill unmet needs in the community.